-The following are the key stakeholders the ministry expects to interact with and the roles the stakeholders are expected to play.
+The following are the key stakeholders the ministry expects to interact with and the roles the

-Stakeholder Roles National and Provide funding; deployment of staff to support service delivery; County facilitate devolution; formulation of policy and legislation.
-Government County Legislation of county laws, approval of county policies, Assembly development plans, budgets and expenditures; vetting and approving nominees for appointment to county public offices.
-Development Funding and implementing projects in the county.
-Partners Other Exchange experiences through joint committees in conflict Counties resolution, development planning (in case of shared resources), financial assistance and disaster management.
-Private Partner in development especially in the implementation of projects sector under Private Public Partnership (PPP) and provide funding to some projects.
+Stakeholder Roles National and County Provide funding; deployment of staff to support service delivery; facilitate devolution; formulation of policy and Government legislation.
+County Assembly Legislation of county laws, approval of county policies, development plans, budgets and expenditures; vetting and approving nominees for appointment to county public offices.
+DevelopmentPartners Funding and implementing projects in the county.
+Other Counties Exchange experiences through joint committees in conflict resolution, development planning (in case of shared resources), financial assistance and disaster management.
+Private sector Partner in development especially in the implementation of projects under Private Public Partnership (PPP) and provide funding to some projects.
 Community Participate in the project's identification, monitoring and evaluation, provide local materials when required and provide skilled/unskilled labor.
 NGOs Funding and implementing projects in the County

-3.2.3 Office of the Deputy Governor
+3.2.2 Office of the Deputy Governor